jonthorell/QuizGame/README.md

 ![rules](https://github.com/jonthorell/QuizGame/blob/main/assets/images/readme-files/rules-overlay.PNG?raw=true)

 Also works.
-If you click on the "x" button or outside of the overlay, it should close.
+If you click outside of the overlay, it should close.
 That works too.

 Finally, the start-button.